Picture of the JBL Charge 3 waterproof wireless speaker, front view, unpacked and held In hand.

 First, we backspaced over the default name (“JBL Charge 3”), as shown in the next picture.

-Then, we typed in the new speaker name, “Tom’s Charge 3”, as shown next.
+Then, we typed in the new speaker name, “Tom’s Charge 3”, as we show next.

 6. Tap the Blue Done Key when Finished Editing